caleb531/youversion-suggest-api/README.md

 browser or (for example) a Cloudflare Worker context.
 It is also ESM-only; there is no CommonJS bundle available.

+The API is fully typed, so you can easily drop this into your TypeScript project.

 [youversion]: https://www.bible.com/

 ## Disclaimer